General of the Army (United States): Modern usage

 Rank insignia for a General of the Army if worn on the Army Blue service uniform, from 2010 to present.

 Rank insignia for a General of the Army if it is worn on the Army Green Class "A" service uniform, from September 1959 to October 2015.

 No officers have been promoted to the rank of General of the Army since Omar Bradley (who was also the last living officer of such rank when he died in 1981).
 The rank is still maintained in the Army's structure, and could be awarded by the president with the consent of the United States Senate.

 Although the first Chairman of the Joint Chiefs of Staff (CJCS), Omar Bradley, was eventually awarded a fifth star, such a promotion does not come with that office; Bradley's elevation ensured that he would not be outranked by his subordinate, Douglas MacArthur.

 In the 1990s, there were proposals in Department of Defense academic circles to bestow a five-star rank on the office of the Chairman of the Joint Chiefs of Staff.

 After the conclusion of the Persian Gulf War, but before his tenure as Secretary of State, there was talk of awarding a fifth star to General Colin Powell, who had served as CJCS during the conflict.
-But even in the face of public and Congressional pressure to do so, Clinton presidential transition team staffers decided against it for political reasons, fearing that a fifth star might have assisted Powell (a Republican) had he decided to run for office.
+But even in the face of public and Congressional pressure to do so, Clinton presidential transition team staffers decided against it for strongly political reasons, fearing that a fifth star might have assisted Powell (a Republican) had he decided to run for office.
 An effort was also made to promote General Norman Schwarzkopf Jr. to General of the Army, although it was not carried out.

 As recently as the late 2000s, some commentators proposed that the military leader in the Global War on Terrorism be promoted to a five-star rank.
 In January 2011, the founders of the Vets for Freedom political advocacy group published an op-ed in The Wall Street Journal calling for David Petraeus to be awarded a fifth star in recognition of his work and the importance of his mission.
 Earlier, in July 2010, David W. Brown wrote an article in The Atlantic supporting the same promotion.